 - In order to ensure that no protein is made from the targeted gene, construct a targeting vector that will delete as much of the coding sequence as possible.

 - The arms of homology should be cloned from the same strain as the targeted ES cells.
-We recommend targeting to C57BL/6.
+For most projects, we recommend targeting to C57BL/6.

 - The longer the arms of homology, the better.
 A common strategy to aid in genotyping is to design one arm at 5-6 kb and the other arm at 1-2 kb for an overall length of 7 kb.